tancredi/fantasticon/README.md

 You can provide a `getIconId` function via the configuration file to customize how the icon IDs / CSS selectors are derived from the filepath.
 The function will receive relative paths to the icon and the input directory as arguments, and must return a unique string to be used as the ID.

+### Support

+The library is currently actively maintained for for Node 16.x.x support or above

 ### Contribute

 PRs are always welcome.
 If you need help questions, want to bounce ideas or just say hi, [join the Discord channel](https://discord.gg/BXAY3Kc3mp).